-If you are the victim of an act of sexual assault, dating and domestic violence, or stalking, you are encouraged to seek health care services such as those offered by local hospitals and Cornell Health on the Ithaca campus.
-You will benefit from being examined for physical injury and/or sexually transmitted infection.
-You may also choose to discuss the risk of pregnancy.
+Victims of Dating and Domestic Violence, Sexual Assault, and Stalking are encouraged to seek health care services as needed at local hospitals and Cornell Health on the Ithaca campus.
+Victims can benefit from being examined for physical injury and/or sexually transmitted infection and may confidentially discuss the risk of pregnancy with a healthcare provider.

-If you require medical care after an assault has occurred and you are on the Ithaca campus, Cornell Health staff or the Cornell Police can arrange to transport you to Cornell Health (when open) or Cayuga Medical Center.
-Consultations through Cornell Health are available 24 hours a day to provide information to survivors of sexual assault at Cornell.
-The staff and providers are bound by standards of confidentiality.
+If an individual on the Ithaca campus requires medical care after an assault, Cornell Health staff or the Cornell Police can arrange transportation to Cornell Health or Cayuga Medical Center.
+Confidential consultations through Cornell Health are available 24 hours a day to provide information to survivors of sexual assault at Cornell.
+If an individual on the Cornell Tech NYC Campus requires medical care after an assault has occurred, the Cornell Tech Safety & Security Department can arrange to have transportation to the nearest city hospital via NYC emergency medical services.

-If you require medical care after an assault has occurred and you are on the Cornell Tech New York City campus, the Cornell Tech Safety & Security Department can arrange to have you transported to the nearest city hospital via NYC emergency medical services.
-If you are considering criminal action, seek medical care at a hospital as soon as possible.
-Do not bathe, shower, douche, or change your clothes before you go.
-If you do, you may inadvertently remove important evidence.
-The kind of evidence that supports a legal case against an assailant should be collected within 96 hours of an assault.
-Through the Sexual Assault Nurse Examiner (SANE) program, a registered nurse can conduct a special examination to collect evidence at the same time as you receive medical care.
+If an individual is considering criminal action related to an assault, they are advised to seek medical care at a hospital as soon as possible.
+Bathing, showering, douching, or even changing clothes is not advised, as it may lead to inadvertently removing evidence.
+The kind of evidence that supports a legal case should be collected within 96 hours of an assault.
+Through the Sexual Assault Nurse Examiner (SANE) program, a registered nurse can conduct a special examination to collect evidence simultaneously with administering medical care.

-Keep additional evidence of sexual assault, dating and domestic violence, sexual exploitation, and stalking.
-Save emails, texts, voicemails, letters, notes, etc. Photograph anything that the abuser damages and any injuries that the abuser causes.
-If there are any witnesses, ask them to document what they saw.
-Every piece of information you collect could help should you decide whether to move forward with a criminal action and may be helpful in obtaining an order of protection.
+For all crimes (not just those involving physical assault), complainants are advised to keep evidence such as emails, texts, voicemails, letters, notes, etc. They are advised to photograph anything that the accused damages and any injuries they cause.
+Victims are also encouraged to ask witnesses to document what they see.
+Every piece of information could help make the decision whether to move forward with a criminal action and may be helpful in obtaining an order of protection.